-- The Mayor and Council, acting as the Redevelopment Entity, shall be provided with plans for all proposed redevelopment projects within the Redevelopment Area governed by this Redevelopment Plan to ensure that such project(s) is consistent with the Redevelopment Plan and relevant redeveloper agreement(s).
+- Entity, shall be provided with plans for all proposed redevelopment projects within the Redevelopment Area governed by this Redevelopment Plan to ensure that such project(s) is consistent with the Redevelopment Plan and relevant redeveloper agreement(s).
 The Redevelopment Entity may provide comments to the Joint Land Use Board on waivers as part of their review.
 Such review shall occur prior to the submission of the redevelopment project(s) to the Joint Land Use Board for site plan approval. - In undertaking its review, the Redevelopment Entity shall determine whether the proposal is consistent with this Redevelopment Plan and relevant redeveloper agreement(s).
 In addition, the review may address the site and building design elements of the project to ensure that the project adequately addresses the goals and objectives of the plan.

-- Following the Redevelopment Entity's determination that the submission is consistent with the Redevelopment Plan, all development applications shall be submitted to the Joint Land Use Board through the normal site plan and subdivision procedures as outlined in N.J.S.A.
+- that the submission is consistent with the Redevelopment Plan, all development applications shall be submitted to the Joint Land Use Board through the normal site plan and subdivision procedures as outlined in N.J.S.A.
 40:55D-1 et seq.
-Any and all development applications shall comply with the Settlement Agreement. - The Joint Land Use Board shall not grant any variances from the use provisions of this Redevelopment Plan.
+Any and all development applications shall comply with the Settlement Agreement. - from the use provisions of this Redevelopment Plan.
 Any proposed changes to the Redevelopment Plan involving permitted land uses shall be in the form of an amendment to the Redevelopment Plan adopted by the Mayor and Council, in accordance with the procedures set forth in the Local Redevelopment and Housing Law, N.J.S.A.
 40A:12A-1 et seq.